-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shaft with a spray type lubricant or a light oil.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Unhook seat latch and tilt seat up. - c) Lubricate bronze bushings on each end of brake rod shaft with a spray type lubricant or a light oil.
 Shaft is located under the console. - 5.1.18 Lubricate motion control bronze bushings:

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Tilt seat up. - c) Lubricate bronze bushings on flange bearings securing the motion control arm shafts with a light oil or a spray type lubricant.

-5.1.19 Remove engine shrouds and clean cooling fins:
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Unhook seat latch and tilt seat up. - c) Lubricate bronze bushings on flange bearings securing the motion control arm shafts with a light oil or a spray type lubricant. - 5.1.19 Remove engine shrouds and clean cooling fins: